TombstoneTumbleweedArt/import-ply-as-verts/README.md

 <b>Latest News</b>

-* Mandelbulb3D - Recommended to use v1.99 for now.
-The BTracer2 module in v1.99.32 isn't compatible with the importer yet but it's an easy patch, will be fixed asap.
+* Mandelbulb3D - Tutorial Part 1 now available at https://youtu.be/RLfp7p_a0xI.
+Params.txt added to the repo.
 * Updated .blend files to remove a HDRI I forgot was attached :)  Also have both Cycles and Eevee versions.

 Until I get the script correctly packaged as an addon, it will be necessary to replace the stock import module with the new one.
 See the Install.pdf file for more detail.